The Shape of Adversarial Influence: Characterizing LLM Latent Spaces with Persistent Homology: Results

-\textbf{PCA and CCA.} \cref{fig:PCA_mistral} presents PCA results of the pruned barcode summaries, showing a clear separation between clean and poisoned subsamples across layers, which is consistent with the motivating experiment on a single subsample of clean vs.~poisoned activations (\cref{fig:barcodes_mistral}).
-We then tested the impact of each individual feature on the appearance of this separation.
-The projection of features onto the first principal component in \cref{fig:PCA_mistral} shows that the mean of the deaths of 0-bars was the dominant contributor for layers 1, 8, 16, and 24.
-For layer 32, it was the second most significant contributor, with the number of 1-bars taking precedence as the primary contributor.
-The number of 1-bars also ranked as the second most significant feature for layers 24 and 16.
-In contrast, for layer 8, the second highest contribution came from the minimum of the deaths of 0-bars, while for layer 1, it was the standard deviation of the deaths of 0-bars.
-This observation is supported by a CCA between the pruned barcode summaries and the principal components of the PCA.
-CCA is a statistical method that quantifies linear relationships between two multivariate datasets by finding pairs of canonical variables with maximal correlation.
+\textbf{Geometric Separation of Latent States.} The projection of the pruned barcode summaries over their first two principal components (Figure~\ref{fig:PCA_mistral}) clearly separates the normal and adversarial modes across layers.
+This is consistent with the intuition presented in Figure~\ref{fig:barcodes_mistral}, where a single barcode of a clean sample with $n=1000$ activations (corresponding to a point in the PCA plot) was visibly different than the barcode of a poisoned sample with same number of points.
+To better quantify and test the different topology between these modes, we used cross correlation analysis (CCA) to identify the topological features driving this separation.
+CCA works by quantifying linear relationships between two multivariate datasets by finding pairs of canonical variables with maximal correlation.
 The \textit{loadings} are the contributions of individual features to these canonical variables, measuring their importance in capturing the relationship.
-We again found that mean of the deaths of the 0-bars ranked first in all layers, and that the number of 1-bars appeared as a significant statistic as well (see \cref{fig:CCA-mistral-euclidean}).
+We found that mean deaths of the 0-bars ranked first in all layers, and that the number of 1-bars appeared as a significant statistic as well (see Figure~\ref{fig:CCA-mistral-euclidean}).